Robert-van-Engelen/tinylisp/README.md

 # Lisp in 99 lines of C and how to write one yourself

 In honor of the contributions made by Church and McCarthy, I wrote this project and the accompanying [article](tinylisp.pdf) to show how anyone can write a tiny Lisp interpreter in a few lines of C or in any "C-like" programming language for that matter.
 I attempted to preserve the original meaning and flavor of Lisp as much as possible.
 As a result, the C code in this project is strongly Lisp-like in compact form.
-Despite being small, these tiny Lisp interpreters in C include 20 built-in Lisp primitives, garbage collection and REPL, which makes them a bit more practical than a toy example.
+Despite being small, these tiny Lisp interpreters in C include 21 built-in Lisp primitives, simple garbage collection and REPL, which makes them a bit more practical than a toy example.
 If desired, more Lisp features can be easily added with a few more lines of C as explained in my [article](tinylisp.pdf) with examples that are ready for you to try.

 ## Tinylisp running on a vintage Sharp PC-G850VS pocket computer